opnfv/compass4nfv/docs/release/installation/introduction.rst

 Abstract
 ========

-This document describes how to install the Fraser release of OPNFV when using Compass4nfv as a deployment tool covering it's limitations, dependencies and required system resources.
+This document describes how to install the Gambia release of OPNFV when using Compass4nfv as a deployment tool covering it's limitations, dependencies and required system resources.